 Who Do Jet Cards Work For

-Individuals and businesses who require less than 50 flight hours or who make a number of short trips per year gain the most from fractional jet cards.
+Individuals and businesses who require less than 50 flight hours or who make a number of short trips per year gain the most from fractional and closed fleet jet cards.
 They can also be good if you do a lot of one-way flights, since you are only charged for your flying hours and not for any empty legs.
-On average, these cards represent a somewhat more costly option and they are not recommended above the 50-hour barrier.
+On average, these cards represent a somewhat more costly option and they are not recommended above the 50-hour level.
 If you like to know exactly what you're getting in terms of plane, overall service level and crew training then a closed fleet or fractional card could be the way to go.

 For fractional owners, the jet cards can also be a good way to supplement their usage, or to have the option of a different plane type.